-In passing he deftly handles Luther's stupid prating against Aristotle that no one is a good man no other purpose at all than that he might boast of this fine discovery of his, and of his triumph over Aristotle: that to be a good man and a good king is the same thing.
+21 Do you understand, Luther, or not even yet?
+22 How poorly you have timed this argument, Luther no other purpose at all than that he might boast of this fine discovery of his, and of his triumph over Aristotle: that to be a good man and a good king is the same thing.
 He proceeds to disclose and wittily disprove Luther's nonsense about Leo X. Chapter 3.
-5 He returns once more to that point to which he is painfully urged by his own folly.
-And so, he says,23 the fact that I have praised the person of Leo X and condemned indulgences does not work 10 against me at all.
-There is here a twofold judgment: that it is not lawful to judge a man, even if he is very wicked in the eyes of God, so long as he lives exteriorly without offense, for this judgment belongs to Him who is the searcher of the heart and desires; it is another thing to judge about indulgences, which pertains to doctrine, in which although the 15 good as well as the wicked, whether they are truly or feignedly good, indeed even the elect, can err, yet they are not stubbornly in error unless they are clearly impious;24 this judgment belongs to each and every individual so that we may distinguish the voice of the shepherd from that of 20 strangers.
+5 10 15 20 25 He returns once more to that point to which he is painfully urged by his own folly.
+And so, he says,23 the fact that I have praised the person of Leo X and condemned indulgences does not work against me at all.
+There is here a twofold judgment: that it is not lawful to judge a man, even if he is very wicked in the eyes of God, so long as he lives exteriorly without offense, for this judgment belongs to Him who is the searcher of the heart and desires; it is another thing to judge about indulgences, which pertains to doctrine, in which although the good as well as the wicked, whether they are truly or feignedly good, indeed even the elect, can err, yet they are not stubbornly in error unless they are clearly impious;24 this judgment belongs to each and every individual so that we may distinguish the voice of the shepherd from that of strangers.
 But as for Leo himself, I am uncertain even to this day what he thought within himself and whether he is stubbornly in error.
-But why do I cast these spiritual and precious words before pigs?25 What can a person grasp of these things who does not grasp that by far the most foolish 25 syllogism is this: Leo is a good man; therefore indulgences are true?
+But why do I cast these spiritual and precious words before pigs?25 What can a person grasp of these things who does not grasp that by far the most foolish syllogism is this: Leo is a good man; therefore indulgences are true?
 What do you say, reader?
 Surely not that the reverend father has extricated himself neatly through this fine distinction by which he has of course proved that he praised Leo rightly even if he calls him an impostor?
-For in order to excuse himself from inconsistency, he 30 thus excuses the pontiff; that although the pontiff not only granted indulgences but even excommunicated the man who censured indulgences, nevertheless there is some doubt as to what that pontiff thought within himself about indulgences.
-If he thought the same about them as Luther; that is, if he thought contrary to what he 35
+For in order to excuse himself from inconsistency, he thus excuses the pontiff; that although the pontiff not only granted indulgences but even excommunicated the man who censured indulgences, nevertheless there is some doubt as to what that pontiff thought within himself about indulgences.
+If he thought the same about them as Luther; that is, if he thought contrary to what he 35 23 Luther's words.
+Do you hear this Sextus Naevius?
+24 You are of both kinds 25 What spiritual words, please?